MetPX/sarracenia/doc/subscriber.rst

 the same data as the previous example.
 However, the default subtopic being a wildcard means that the server will transfer all notifications for the server (likely millions of them) that will be discarded by the subscriber process applying the accept clause.
 It will consume a lot more CPU and bandwidth on both server and client.
 One should choose appropriate subtopics to minimize the notifications that will be transferred only to be discarded.
 The *accept* (and *reject*) patterns is used to further refine *subtopic* rather than replace it.

 By default, the files downloaded will be placed in the current working directory when sr_subscribe was started.
-This can be overridden using the *directory* option
+This can be overridden using the *directory* option.

 If downloading a directory tree, and the intent is to mirror the tree, then the option mirror should be set::